-Some of these gifts of nature are purely food for the nourishment of our body, giving the essential requirements our bodies’ needs and lacks from time to time such as carbohydrates, protein, fats, vitamins, minerals, and water.
+Some of these gifts of nature are purely food for the nourishment of our body, giving the essential requirements our bodies’ need and lack from time to time such as carbohydrates, protein, fats, vitamins, minerals, and water.

 Others are medicinal in nature and all are within our reach.
 Nature made it abundantly easy for us to live and sustain ourselves ( both animals and plants ), but humans try everything to make sure this is not the case.